Hi, I’m Martin.

 The wonderful thing about having programming skills is that if you have an idea for something you want to create, you can just go ahead and create it exactly as you want and completely free of charge.

 You can be experimental and try new things out and have fun while you’re doing it.
-The great thing is, that with your own projects, you are learning all the time while having fun and being creative.
+As you pursue your own projects, you’ll be learning all the time, having fun and being creative.
 What you teach yourself at this stage could prove invaluable later when you’re building websites for money.

 Not only is the software free to download, the hosting is also free of charge these days.
 Creating a website for yourself won’t cost you anything except your time, but you’ll be enjoying the process anyway so it won’t feel like work!

-So if you have ideas put them out there and, like I did, see if people like them!
+So if you have ideas, put them out there and, like I did, see if other people like them!

 “Start small with a self-hosted WordPress site and then slowly break it and make it better.
 Large projects have a habit of becoming demoralizing.
 Small wins early on are crucial.”

 Eric Binnion, Man of Hustle